 To make things worse, there is the problematic situation with the state health insurance: Some doctors and hospitals accept the very low minimum rates for treatments of state-insured patients, others don't.
-And by no means all the inhabitants of our village are insured at all.
+And by no means all the inhabitants of our village even have an insurance.

-The interior of the building is well equipped with hygienically easy to clean ceramic tiles, separate toilet for medical staff and patients, washbasin, desk and chairs and plenty of light.
-A stretcher for the examination of the patients will follow in the next few weeks.
+The interior of the building is well equipped with hygienically easy to clean ceramic tiles, separate toilet for medical staff and patients, washbasin, desk and chairs, a small glass cabinet for medicines, a stretcher for the examination of the patients and plenty of light.

 The new infirmary on the day of the first start-up: The waiting area was sometimes really cramped, and the many-voiced chatter already suggested that the rumah sehat has not only become a house of health, but a place where people can meet and exchange ideas.
 The Balinese love it.

 Dr Suena with patients.

 The full outside waiting area in corona times: well aired and all people are wearing masks...

 ...even the childen.

 2. Healthy days